RestAuth/server/doc/config/all-config-values.rst

 Default: ``'RestAuth.backends.django_orm.UserBackend'``

-The backend to use to store user data.
+The backend used for storing user data.
+Please see :ref:`user-backends` for a more comprehensive description of available backends.
 The default is the only backend shipping with RestAuth, but other backends may be available elsewhere.

 If you need a custom backend to store user data, please see :doc:`/developer/backends`.